microsoft/review-hub/README.md

 - Azure subscription.
 - Azure Devops.

 The following connections are utilized within the solution.
-There a Data Loss Policy(DLP) which allows the use of all these connections should be assigned.
+A Data Loss Policy(DLP) which allows the use of all these connections should be assigned.
 To learn more about DLPs please visit [Data Loss Prevention Policies](https://learn.microsoft.com/en-us/power-platform/admin/wp-data-loss-prevention)

 - Azure Devops
 - Power BI